1. IS A NEW ZEALAND MARRIAGE LEGAL IN MY HOME COUNTRY?

 9. HOW LONG DOES IT TAKE TO GET MY NEW ZEALAND MARRIAGE LICENCE?

-The Registry Office must hold your application for at least 3 working days before granting your licence.
-Consider any public holidays which may effect Registry Office opening hours and delay this process.
+Internal Affairs require at least 3 working days between receiving your application and granting you your licence.
+Consider any public holidays which may delay this process.
 I recommend applying for your marriage licence at least a month before your wedding date when possible.